draftbit/reason-expo/README.md

 ## Disclaimer

-These bindings are targeted to Expo SDK 25.
+These bindings are targeted to Expo SDK 27.
 There are some APIs missing/in-development.
-You can find an overview of the completed APIs [here](./STATUS.md).
+Compare this repo to the APIs listed in [Expo's Docs](https://docs.expo.io) to see what's missing.
 Contributing new API bindings is extremely encouraged!

 ## Contributing

-Find the missing API[s] that you want to implement [here](./STATUS.md).
+Find the missing API[s] that you want to bind to in [Expo's Docs](https://docs.expo.io).
 Next, fork this repo, clone it onto your machine, install dev dependencies with `yarn install::dev`, start the compiler with `yarn start`, and start hacking away!

 _Credit: This project is based on the work started in [`bs-expo`](https://github.com/fxfactorial/bs-expo/)._